Eleanor-Shellstrop/walken/README.md

 ### Easy Option: Colab

-If you have a Google account, you can easily run this program in Colab- no downloads, packages or virtual enviroments needed.
+If you have a Google account, you can easily run this program in Colab- no downloads, packages or virtual environments needed.

 1. [CLICK HERE FOR COLAB LINK](https://colab.research.google.com/drive/1PsxmpVZMSOpZSJAsURxGqrcKxoMAgcLl?usp=sharing)
 2. Once open, click `File > Save a Copy in Drive`